mathjax/MathJax-docs/options/accessibility.rst

    (unenriched) MathML will be used for the output of the expression.
-   You can override the default behavior by providing a function that does whatever you want, such as recording the error, or replacing the original MathML with alterntiave MathML containing an error message.
+   You can override the default behavior by providing a function that does whatever you want, such as recording the error, or replacing the original MathML with alternative MathML containing an error message.

 .. note::